opentrace/aws-mcp/src/eks-mcp-server/README.md

 The following tools are provided by the EKS MCP server for managing Amazon EKS clusters and Kubernetes resources.
 Each tool performs a specific action that can be invoked to automate common tasks in your EKS clusters and Kubernetes workloads.

 ### EKS Cluster Management

+#### `list_clusters`

+Lists all EKS clusters in the current AWS account and region.

+Features:

+* Discovers all Amazon EKS clusters in the current AWS account and region.
+* Provides cluster names and total count for cluster inventory.
+* Supports pagination for large numbers of clusters.
+* Can include external/connected clusters when specified.
+* Useful for discovering available clusters before performing operations.

+Parameters:

+* `max_results` (optional): Maximum number of results to return (1-100)
+* `next_token` (optional): Token for pagination continuation
+* `include` (optional): List containing 'all' to include external clusters

 #### `manage_eks_stacks`